-Peer Tutoring (1 credit)
+Peer Tutoring MJHS Code: SAPT0

-MJHS Code: SAPTO MHS Code: SAPRTSS TN Code: C15H13
+MHS Code: SAPRTSS

-Prerequisite: Application requiredGrade Level: 9-12
+- Prerequisite: Application required - Grade Level: 9-12

 This course is offered to students who want to assist in the Special Education Department.
 An understanding of various disabilities and trends/contemporary issues dealing with these disabilities will be gained.
 This course is suggested for students considering entering a career involving teaching and working with adults and children who have disabilities.
 Peer tutors may be assigned to accompany and assist students with disabilities in general education classes, or to serve as a job coach at based sites, or to tutor students in a special education classroom.
 Students MUST submit an application and complete a peer matching survey.
-Applications are available in Room 277at MHS or in the school counseling office at
+Applications are available in Room 277at MHS or in the school counseling office at MJHS.